Q: What services do you provide?

 Q: I don't have insurance.
 Will you still see me?
 If so, how much will I have to pay?

 A: Of course we will still see you without insurance.
 As a Federally Qualified Health Center, UPC will treat any patient regardless of insurance status, income or ability to pay.
-UPC offers a Medical Sliding Fee Scale as well as a Dental Sliding Fee Scale that adjust payment(s) for services rendered at UPC based on what patients can afford.
+UPC offers a Sliding Fee Scale for medical, behavioral health, and dental, that adjust payment(s) for services rendered at UPC based on what patients can afford.
 The program is income based and is assessed on a case by case basis.
 To apply for the Sliding Fee Program you will need to complete an "Application for Financial Assistance"and return it to one of UPC's Care Coordinators with documented proof of income.
 Acceptable income documentation includes: previous year's tax return, 3 months worth of employer pay stubs, unemployment benefit report, Social Security Statement, etc. If you currently have no income but would still like to apply for the Sliding Fee Scale, you will need to complete the "No Income Attestation Form".

 Q: Where can I get care?